-The College of Health Sciences and Technology will be the center for both clinically-related and biomedical research-based innovative, flexible programs to meet both present and future needs of the health care system.
-As a community of dedicated faculty and staff, it is committed to diversity and student centeredness with the intention to deliver high quality education consistent with the mission of the Institute of Health Sciences and RIT.
-Building on a foundation of liberal arts and basic sciences, students will gain advanced knowledge in theoretical science and practical applications in experiential learning environments.
+RIT's College of Health Sciences and Technology is poised to transform the quality, safety, and affordability of health care.
+By combining technology and medicine, the college seeks to educate 21st century healthcare professionals, develop new patient-focused programs and systems, effectively assess community needs, and develop and apply innovative healthcare delivery practice.
+The College of Health Sciences and Technology will build on a foundation of liberal arts and basic sciences.
+Students will gain advanced knowledge in theoretical science and practical applications in experiential learning environments.
 These experiences will prepare students to serve humanity as practitioners, scientists, and leaders through their contribution to, and the provision of, high quality patient care, healthcare service, and/or applied translational biomedical research.